CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/index.md

         with funding for 21st Century Classrooms, MSBA Accelerated Repair Program partnerships, completion of projects in the pipeline, and reserves for future projects coming out of BuildBPS community engagement.</li>
-        <li>Boston will invest $343 million over the next five years in implementing the
-        core initiatives outlined in Go Boston 2030: streets that are safer for all users of our roads and sidewalks, particularly pedestrians and cyclists; travel that is more reliable and predictable; and quality transportation choices that improve access to interconnect our neighborhoods for all modes of travel.</li>
+        <li>Boston, in collaboration with State and Federal sources, will invest $709 million over the next five years in implementing the core initiatives outlined in Go Boston 2030: streets that are safer for all users of our roads and sidewalks, particularly pedestrians and cyclists; travel that is more reliable and predictable; and quality transportation choices that improve access to interconnect our neighborhoods for all modes of travel. </li>
         <li>Through the use of Winthrop Square proceeds, City capital dollars, and
         leveraging external funds, Mayor Walsh plans to carry out early actions to implement Imagine Boston 2030’s Open Space goals, including investing in Franklin Park as a